nayakan/Facial-KeyPoints-Recognition/README.md

 assuming the images are head-shots of the person and are in gray-scale.
 For this project, R and Python was used.
 Python libraries include pandas, matplotlib, Theano and Lasagne.
 While R libraries include ggplot, hmisc, IM.

+The following is the list of the purpose of ech script:

+1.img_extract.py : Python script can be use to convert each image matrix into png image files.
+2.preprocess_missing.py :Python script to handle missing value.
+3.ColMeansMethod.R : R script to implement the basic Column Means model.
+4.PCA_script.R :R script to implement PCA on Training data: 7049 images.
+5.MeanPatchScript.R :R script to implement the basic mean patch searching algorithm with
+                      - Image flipping
+                      - Contrast Stretching/Histogram Stretching
+                      - Histogram equalization
+                      - Gaussian Blurring
+6.model1_NeuralNetwork.py : Python script for Neural Networks 7.model2_CNN.py :Python script for Convolutional Neural Networks 8.model3_CNN.py :Python script for Convolutional Neural Networks with Image flipping